 In Genius Foods: Become Smarter, Happier, and More Productive While Protecting Your Brain for Life (Genius Living Book 1), Max Lugavere shares vital information about the connection between food consumption and brain aging.
 He reveals how food can impact our memory, sense of focus, creativity, comprehension, and mood.

 The book provides actionable tips useful for improving the brain’s performance, including:

 - Which foods to consume in order to increase happiness

 25. I Am Watching You by Teresa Driscoll

 With over 10,000 ratings to date, this psychological/crime thriller is one of the must-reads of the year.
-If you ever wondered how crime can affect people’s lives, especially families, this book delves into that issue.
+If you have ever wondered how crime can affect people’s lives, especially families, I Am Watching You delves into that issue.

 Driscoll uses one character’s point of view for every chapter.
 Sometimes, the plotline feels like it’s all over the place.
 However, the twists and cliffhangers weave together to form an emotional ending.

 26. Beneath a Scarlet Sky by Mark Sullivan

 - Beneath a Scarlet Sky is a captivating historical fiction novel based on the true story of Pino Lella, a young Italian man who becomes involved in the resistance during World War II.